Current Breakdown of Sportsbooks Operating in Arizona

 Types of Sports Bets in Arizona

-Suppose you’ve placed bets at a retail sportsbook in Las Vegas or an online sportsbook operating somewhere else.
+Suppose you’ve placed bets at a retail sportsbook in Las Vegas or an online sportsbook operating elsewhere.
 In that case, the types of bets you’re used to seeing are exactly the types of bets that are legal and available in Arizona.
-The wheel is good, works, and there is no reason to reinvent the wheel.
-Just give the sports betting public what they’ve already shown that they want.

 As far as Arizona sports betting is concerned, you can place the following types of bets: